Ashley School of Motoring - Terms and Conditions

 Offers

 Offers are made totally at the discretion of the instructor and can be withdrawn at any time without prior notice.
 Offers are subject to individual terms and conditions.
-Once an offer is agreed and the agreement signed by the client and the instructor, it shall be binding.
-However, in order to qualify for any offer, you must continue to fulfil the individual conditions of the offer until such time as the benefit of the offer has been taken.
+In order to qualify for any offer, you must continue to fulfil the individual conditions of the offer until such time as the benefit of the offer has been taken.